Counseling Center

 Individual/Marriage Counseling

 We offer individual counseling in which one of our counselors will meet one-on-one with you in 50-60 minute sessions.
 The schedule is mutually agreed upon between you and the counselor.
-We also offer marriage counseling on a case by case basis.
+We also offer marriage counseling on a case-by-case basis.
+We do not offer premarital counseling at this time.

 Mental Health Crisis Resources